 31. The first and most obvious method of penetrating into the African scene has been by use of the economic weapon.
-The economic factors described in Part I above clearly offered wide opportunities to the Soviet Bloc and they have not failed to take advantage of them.
+The economic factors described in Part I above clearly offered opportunities to the Soviet bloc and they have begun to take advantage of them.

-(a) Financial aid
+(a) Financial Aid

-- 32. The offer in 1956 to finance the first stage of the Aswan Dam was, if not the first, certainly the most spectacular of the moves in this field and was to be followed by others of a similar kind.
-Offers of economic aid for relatively small amounts have been accepted by the Sudan, Libya and Ethiopia.
-South of the Sahara, however, loans, grants and technical assistance have not yet played a significant role. - (b) Bulk purchase of surplus export products. - 33.
-The dependence of most African countries on one or a few export products for foreign exchange earnings could enhance the Bloc's bargaining position as the financial situation of these countries tightens.
-The Soviet bloc's ability to absorb several major African commodities is sufficiently great for concentrated buying to have a profound effect in such African states as Ghana, Ethiopia, and Sudan.
-In any case, Bloc competition for key African exports will increasingly threaten the virtual monopoly which the West has enjoyed in the purchase of African products and raw materials.
-At present, Africa supplies the major share of Free World's needs for industrial diamonds, chrome, cobalt, tantalum, manganese, and copper, and is an important source of uranium, iron ore, beryl and columbite.
-The Bloc will not, however, be in any position to deny Western access to these materials over the next few years as they are largely produced by European controlled companies.
+32. The offer in 1956 to finance the first stage of the High Aswan Dam was, if not the first, certainly the most spectacular of the moves in this field and was to be followed by others of a similar kind.
+Offers of economic aid have been made to the Sudan, Libya and Ethiopia.
+South of the Sahara, however, loans, grants and technical assistance have not yet played a significant role.

+(b) Bulk purchase of surplus export products

+53. The dependence of most African countries on one or a few export products for foreign exchange earnings could enhance the bloc's bargaining position as the financial situation of these countries tightens.
+The Soviet bloc's ability to absorb several major African commodities is sufficiently great for concentrated buying to have a profound effect in African states.
+In any case, bloc competition for key African exports will increasingly threaten the virtual monopoly which the West has enjoyed in the purchase of African products and raw materials.
+At present, Africa supplies the major share of Free World's needs for industrial diamonds, chrome, cobalt, tantalum and manganese, and is an important source of uranium, copper, iron ore, beryl and columbite.
+The bloc will not, however, be in any position to deny Western access to these materials over the next few years as they are largely produced by European controlled companies, and the idea of nationalising such enterprises has not yet spread very far.